leesh22/collycode/README.md

 COLLYCODE
 =========

-Simple website to showcase my work and skills.
+Website for freelancing services - wanted something seperate to my portfolio

 There wont be anything too fancy going on on this website, I will be using the following tech: